joshuadavidthomas/django-bird/README.md

 **So, why another Django component library?**

-These existing libraries offer valuable features, but most focus on defining components mostly on the Python-side.
+These existing libraries offer valuable features, but most focus on defining components primarily on the Python-side.
 I saw an opportunity to explore a different approach to component creation, from directly within Django templates.

 Since I learned about the Locality of Behavior principle from [this essay](https://htmx.org/essays/locality-of-behaviour/) by HTMX's primary developer, I've been drawn to it.
 The principle suggests all code needed to understand a behavior should be in one place.
 Imagine a component library where a single template file could contain all necessary elements - structure, styles, and behavior - for a reusable component, similar to how [Svelte components](https://svelte.dev/docs/svelte-components) are defined, but for Django.